bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

             sub-control01_ses-001_task-rest_run-01_channels.tsv
 ```

+# Sharing fif data *after* Maxwell filtering

-After applying the MaxFilter pre-processing tool, files should be renamed with
+After applying Maxwell filtering (e.g., by using the MaxFilter pre-processing tool),
+files should be renamed with the corresponding label (e.g., `proc-sss`)
-the corresponding label (e.g., `proc-sss`) and placed into a `derivatives`
+and placed into a `derivatives` subfolder.
-subfolder.

 Example: